George Draper discusses Sports Partnerships and their influence on Brand Awareness.

 Benefits for The Player

 Worthless to the players if there was not something 'in it for them'.
 While the obvious benefit would be money, players can benefit from awareness, publicity and in some cases can even see their career go from amateur to pro.
 Sponsorship often allows up-and-coming players the chance to take a step back from having to work to earn money and put more of their time and energy into training, ultimately improving their chances of making something of themselves.

-In the case of teams, sponsorships benefit by getting hold of funds and resources to be able to travel, compete in top events and even simply expose the team to further publicity on some scale.
+In the case of teams, sponsorships benefit by getting hold of funds and resources to be able to travel, compete in top events and even expose the team to further publicity on some scale.
 Without these sponsorships, teams can often be low on resources, lack the money to move around stadiums or courts, and more.

 Are There Any Challenges?

 Of course, as with anything, there are challenges that sports partnerships can face.
-From inflexible contracts that can leave either the brand or sportsman stuck within a deal that may not be benefiting either side, to the simple fact that sports sponsorships only seem to be reaching particular generations directly, there are limitations with this form of marketing that brands are starting to quickly pick up on.
+This can be from inflexible contracts that can leave either the brand or sportsman stuck within a deal that may not be benefiting either side, to the simple fact that sports sponsorships only seem to be reaching particular generations directly.
+There are limitations with this form of marketing that brands are starting to pick up on quickly.

 Sports partnerships have the potential to change sports and sports stars as we know them.
 Brand awareness is vital for businesses, but when sponsorships take a step too far towards celebrity; this can harm the player and the brand as a whole.

 There is no denying that this form of marketing is still highly popular today, but brands may need to start looking for ways to bypass and overcome the challenges at hand.
 What do you think?